Effects and Filters¶

 Make the Effects widget visible in

-.The Effects widget has seven control icons that show or hide the different effect categories:
+.The Effects widget has eight control icons that show or hide the different effect categories:

-1 - Main Effects shows all video and audio effects (default view)
+Main effects shows all video and audio effects (default view)

-3 - Audio Effects shows all audio effects categories
+Show all audio effects shows all audio effects categories only

-7 - Download Effects opens a dialog window where effect templates are listed from the KDE Store
+Download New Effects opens a dialog window where effect templates are listed from the KDE Store

 Effect/Composition Stack¶